-If waste plots are used, the plot size should be 200 m.
-A licensee must strive to put in a sufficient number of waste plots that will meet or exceed the sampling error objective approved for the reporting unit.
-The minimum sampling intensity required is at least two plots per stratum or if the cutblock is not stratified, two plots per cutblock.
+If waste plots are used, the plot size should be 200 m2.
+A licensee must strive to put in a sufficient number of waste plots that will meet or exceed the minimum sampling requirements for the waste stratum.

 Once the unharvested standing tree volume has been derived, the timber scale grades will be assigned using the historic billing grade profile of the timber mark for the cutting authority.
 Only in the absence of the billing history records or if an RPF or RFT considers the records are unrepresentative, grades may be derived by an RPF or RFT on the basis of actual grade compositions of the stand left on site.